Future of Supply Chain Management into 2022 and Beyond

 It’s important to balance being a globalized, regionalized, and localized supply chain, which Trax’s Transportation Spend Management helps you do.
 Understanding your consumer base, market trends, cost centers, logistical network performance, and transportation budget makes it possible to optimize your network to work seamlessly in the face of change.

 Shift in Customer Expectations

-Customer expectations further shifted rapidly in 2020 with demanding faster shipping times for lower costs.
+Customer expectations further shifted in 2020, with a demand for faster shipping times and lower costs.
 As many as 86% of customers expect to keep shopping online even after the pandemic.
 While 88% of customers will pay for same-day delivery, only 31% will pay more than $5 USD, which has set faster shipping at a low- or no-cost as a requirement for leading companies to maintain their customer base.

 Real-time shipment tracking is another expectation thrown into the fray.
 As delivery times and estimates grew unreliable during the pandemic, more customers required real-time shipment tracking.